NillionNetwork/sophiegermain/README.rst

     import sophiegermain
     from sophiegermain import sophiegermain

-This library makes it possible to retrieve instantly the smallest Sophie Germain prime that can be represented using the specified number of bits (up to 1025):
+This library makes it possible to retrieve instantly the smallest Sophie Germain prime that is of a given bit length (up to and including 2049 bits):

 .. code-block:: python